kevinxiaomba/cluster-agent/README.md

 Update controller URL in the configMap
 Create an AppDynamics account
 Create a Secret
+Create a Secret with at least one key:
+"api-user"
 Deploy the folder
 `kubectl create -f deploy/`

-### Manual deployment
+### Additional considerations
-Create a Secret with at least one key:
-"api-user"

 The ClusterAgent is designed to listen to updates to its configMap and use the new values of most of the settings without restart.

-The default ConfigMap is attached.
- ControllerUrl is the only required value

-### ClusterAgent Operator
-Link

 ## Legal notice